kaustubh-Beta/AIR_Drums/Tutorial.md

 # AIR_Drums Project Tutorial

 This tutorial aims at explaining some key concepts of `image processing` using `opencv` with python.
 We will try to understand each line of the [code](Air_Drums.py)

+###### Note for someone using python for the first time
+> anything written after '#' will be treated as a comment
+> it is a good practice to add comments in your code.
+It makes
+> the code more readable

 ---
 #### Importing all the required libraries